sco0ter/babbler/xmpp-documentation/src/site/markdown/xep/privacy.md

 [XEP-0126: Invisibility][Invisibility] defines a recommendation for using Privacy Lists for invisibility.

-You can create an \"invisibility\" list with a handful of static factory methods, e.g.:
+You can create an "invisibility" list with a handful of static factory methods, e.g.:

 ```java
 PrivacyList invisibilityList = PrivacyList.createInvisibilityList();